HL7/cdisc-lab/source/pages/guidance.md

 ### Gaps

 ​Some attributes or variables within the CDISC standards do not have corresponding attributes within a FHIR resource.
 In some circumstances, data are provided through an alternative method, such as a supplemental file or transmission agreement.
-Below are the identified gaps.
-Please see the data mapping document for mitigation suggestions.
+Alternately, data may be derived through information provided in a different field and/or resource.
+Please see the data mapping document for gap and mitigation information.

-**LAB Gaps**
-* Good Transmission Practice (GTP) fields for Model Version, Creation Date/Time, Transaction Type, Transmission Source ID, and Transmission Source Name (obtain from alternative method)
-* Result Class (see below)
-* Study Test Type (see below)
-* Visit Name (see below)

-**CDASH LB Variable Gaps**
-* VISIT (see Encounter Name, below)
-* LBCOND (could obtain from Case Report Form or specimen entries)

-**SDTM LB Variable Gaps**
-* VISIT (see Encounter Name, below)

-The following items were out-of-scope for FHIR R4, but are being discussed for a future release:
-* Observation: Result Class (for FHIR to LAB translation; tells what type of result the site is providing).
-This is awaiting Orders and Observations prioritization
-* Observation: Study Test Type (values are: Study, non-Study).
-This is awaiting Orders and Observations prioritization.
-* Encounter: Encounter Name (visit name).
-Patient Administration will consider an extension to the resource in a future release.

 <br/>

 ### Target State